Macaroni Salad

 • Onion powder: Lends a mild onion flavor without overwhelming the dish.

-• Carrots, Celery and Bell Pepper: These veggies add color, sweetness, and crunch.
+• Carrots, Celery, And Red Bell Peppers: These veggies add color, sweetness, and crunch.

-• Scallions: Lends a mild onion flavor and a pop of green.
+• Scallions: These green onions lend a mild onion flavor and nice pop of green.

 • Fresh basil: Adds fresh, herby flavor that brightens up the salad.